unfoldingWord-dev/Resource-Container/docs/container_types.rst

 Image (img)
 ----

-Represents a set of images that correspond to a book.
-It is valid to associate a single image with any chunk in a matching book container.
+Represents a set of images that follows the same structure as a book.
+It is valid to provide a single image to any equivilant chunk in a book.

 .. code-block:: none